garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Local Outlier Factor (LOF).md

 [[Local Outlier Factor (LOF)]] computes a score (local outlier factor) reflecting the degree of abnormality of the observations.
 It measures the local density deviation of a given data point with respect to its neighbors.
 ## Idea
-to detect the samples wit
+to detect the samples that have a substantially lower density than their neighbors
+## In practice
+the local density is obtained from the [[k-nearest neighbor (kNN)]] (cumulative distance of $K$ neighbors).